carvilsi/node-systemd-journal/README.md

 }
 ```

-With reading options you can do things like:
+With options for writing and reading you can do things like:

 ```javascript
 import { SysDLogger } from 'sysdlogger';